 A Bright Future Starts With a Smart Approach

-A solid foundation leads to success.
-That’s why we've tailored our study skills program in Saskatchewan to equip teens with skills and strategies that are not only applicable at school right away, but can also be used at university and, eventually, in a career setting.
-Because we see the bigger picture, we’re always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
+Success starts with a solid foundation.
+For that reason, Sylvan's study skills program in Saskatchewan is designed to equip teens with transferable skills and strategies that can be used in the classroom and, after that, at university and in career settings.
+At Sylvan, we see the bigger picture, which is why we’re dedicated to instilling life-long knowledge that can help your son or daughter thrive personally and academically, both inside and outside the classroom.
 Together we can build your child’s skillset (and confidence!) so he or she can take on any challenge.

-- Organizational methods for setting up an effective personal study area and tackling homework.
+- Organizational methods for completing homework assignments and establishing an efficient personal study area.

 - Performance management skills, such as using an academic calendar and tracking grades.